-Birth asphyxia happens when there’s an inadequate supply of oxygen being delivered to the fetus before, during, or right after birth.
+The definition of birth asphyxia is this: there’s an inadequate supply of oxygen being delivered to the fetus before, during, or right after birth.
 This can happen before birth, when there’s too little oxygen in the mother’s blood; during delivery, when the baby becomes entangled in the umbilical cord; or immediately after birth, when there’s significant blood loss or inadequate respiration.
 When this occurs, the baby’s brain is damaged because of lack of oxygen in the brain and if untreated, this brain damage may be irreversible.
 This may lead to cerebral palsy, developmental disabilities, and other disorders.

 Birth asphyxia can be a result of medical negligence.